 Features of strength has to do with the strength of the wood itself, and the direction of the grain flow.
 Typically we look for wood that has the grain flow up through the pistol grip and wrist and also sweeps slightly up through the forearm.
 Straight grain blanks are the least expensive, but gunstocks made from straight grain wood can shear at the wrist.
 If you look at the wood grain going straight across the thinnest part of the grip area of a gunstock and it goes basically straight across, you can see how the wood can break.
 If the grain flows up through the pistol grip, it is very strong.

-Another component of strength is potential for warpage during carving caused by grain runout.
+Runout: Another component of strength is the potential for warpage during carving caused by grain runout.
 Grain runout is another consideration that has pluses and minuses.
 By runout I mean if you look down at the top and bottom of the blank rather than the side, does the grain flow straight down the blank, or does it curve out the side (runout).
-A blank with grain going straight will obviously not be prone to changing it's shape during carving, but is also rather rare.
 Virtually every blank will have some small level of runout, but excessive runout can be a problem, yet can also create stunning patterns.
 Runout means the stock should be carved 1/2 way and let it finish moving, if it does move, before finishing the carving.
 Such a blank will finish straight, and runout can create very interesting patterns on the side.
 Reading runout in a blank is very challenging because it is the roughest cut on a blank, but when identified as such, either through recognition of the pattern on the side or by being able to visually see the runout through the rough cut on the top and bottom, can keep the price down on an otherwise great piece of wood.
 But some blanks may be made more spectacular by the feature, so there's not necessarily a price reduction, maybe the opposite.
 An educated carver will recognise blanks with this feature and treat them accordingly.

 Aesthetic features have to do with the flaws of nature and the magical appearance of the wood.
 Traditionally a consideration of value deduction is small knots from tiny branches, fissures, and voids, and while a 'perfect' blank with high figure, perfect grain structure, and no tiny knots or holes is the holy grail, they are also expensive.
 Holes or little 'birds eyes' twigs don't bother me.
 If a stock meets all the other requirements and is beautiful, but comes in at an attractive price point because of small knots in the figure, that's perfect for us airgunners.
 I epoxy fill those voids and they completely disappear.
 I look for details like that when sorting wood, and as with sap wood, a blank with knots in it had better have some very redeaming qualities, but often when the wood does have those other qualities, they so completely drown out the odd little birdseyes in the figure that the eye doesn't notice.
 However, such a piece can have an attractive price point for an otherwise spectacular blank.